Random Forest Estimation of the Ordered Choice Model: Conclusion

 \section{Conclusion}

 In this paper, we develop and apply a new machine learning estimator of the econometric ordered choice models based on the random forest algorithm.
 The \textit{Ordered Forest} estimator is a flexible alternative to parametric ordered choice models such as the ordered logit or ordered probit which does not rely on any distributional assumptions and provides essentially the same output as the parametric models, including the estimation of the marginal effects as well as the associated inference.
 The proposed estimator utilizes the flexibility of random forests and can thus naturally deal with nonlinearities in the data and with a large-dimensional covariate space, while taking the ordering information of the categorical outcome variable into account.
-Hence, the estimator flexibly estimates the conditional choice probabilities without restrictive assumptions about the distribution of the error term, or other assumptions such as the single index and constant threshold assumptions as is the case for the parametric ordered choice models (see \textcite{Boes2006} for a discussion of these assumptions).
-Further, the estimator allows also the estimation of the marginal effects, i.e. how the estimated conditional choice probabilities vary with changes in covariates.
+Hence, the estimator flexibly estimates the conditional \ul{ordered} choice probabilities without restrictive assumptions about the distribution of the error term, or other assumptions such as the single index and constant threshold assumptions as is the case for the parametric ordered choice models \parencite[see][for a discussion of these assumptions]{Boes2006}.
+Further, the estimator allows also the estimation of the marginal effects, i.e. how the estimated conditional \ul{ordered} choice probabilities vary with changes in covariates.
 The weighted representation of these effects enables the weight-based inference as suggested by \textcite{Lechner2019}.
-The fact that the estimator comprises of linear combinations of random forest predictions ensures the theoretical guarantees of \textcite{Wager2018}.
-Additionally, a free software implementation of the \textit{Ordered Forest} estimator is available in \textsf{GAUSS} and also an \textsf{R}-package \textsf{orf} is available at the \href{https://CRAN.R-project.org/package=orf}{\textsf{CRAN}} repository to enable the usage of the method by applied researchers.
+The fact that the estimator comprises of linear combinations of random forest predictions ensures \ul{that} the theoretical guarantees of \textcite{Wager2018} \ul{are satisfied}.
+Additionally, a free software implementation of the \textit{Ordered Forest} estimator in both \textsf{R} \parencite{rstats} and \textsf{Python} \parencite{python} is available in the package \textsf{orf} \ul{available on the official} \href{https://CRAN.R-project.org/package=orf}{\textsf{CRAN}} \parencite{orf2019} and \href{https://pypi.org/project/orf/}{\textsf{PyPI}} \parencite{orf2022} \ul{repositories} to enable the usage of the method by applied researchers.